Mahima-M-A/Android-App-Development/README.md

 # People's Bank
 This is a banking program which can be used to create an hold multiple accounts of mainly two types- Savings Bank Account and Recurring Deposit Account.
-This program enables the user to create an or multiple accounts by taking in the user's details,and provides a password for the next access to a particular account(unless the program hasn't been stopped from running).
+This program enables the user to create an or multiple accounts by taking in the user's details,and provides a password for the next access to a particular account(unless the program hasn't been terminated).

 # Savings Bank Account
 In this account two types of operations can be performed-Deposit and Withdrawal.